Yuzurukyun/yuzuru-desu/README.md

 Another solution is to shut down or pause the bot on the server, and run it again once done testing the bot locally.
 This second solution would remove the need to switch between the command syntax `dev!` and `y!`.

-For `dev!`, this line should be active, and the `y!` commented out:
+For `dev!`, this code line should be active, and the `y!` version of it commented out:

 ```
 client = commands.Bot(command_prefix=commands.when_mentioned_or('dev!'), case_insensitive=True)
 ```

-For `y!`, this line should be active, and the `dev!` commented out:
+For `y!`, this code line should be active, and the `dev!` version of it commented out:

 ```
 client = commands.Bot(command_prefix=commands.when_mentioned_or('yu!', 'y!', 'yuzuru!', 'yus!', 'yuyu!'), case_insensitive=True)